binbashz/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 Split components (web server, application server, database) with their own server You must be able to explain some specifics about this infrastructure:
 For every additional element, why you are adding it

+Application Server vs. Web Server:

+Web Server: A web server is responsible for handling HTTP requests from clients (such as web browsers) and delivering static content, such as HTML, CSS, and images, to the clients.
+It serves as the intermediary between the client and the application server, handling the initial processing and routing of requests.
+Application Server: An application server executes the application's business logic and generates dynamic content.
+It processes requests received from the web server, interacts with databases or other services, and generates responses to be sent back to the web server for delivery to the client.
+Additional Elements and Their Significance:

+Server: The server is added to provide the hardware and resources necessary to host the infrastructure components.
+It serves as the foundation for running the web server, application server, and database.
+Load Balancer (HAproxy) Configured as a Cluster: The load balancer is added to distribute incoming traffic evenly across multiple servers to improve performance, scalability, and fault tolerance.
+Configuring it as a cluster ensures redundancy and high availability.
+Splitting Components Across Separate Servers: Separating the components onto their own servers provides several benefits, including:
+Isolation: Isolating components enhances security and reduces the impact of failures or performance issues in one component on the others.
+Scalability: Each component can be scaled independently based on its specific requirements.
+For example, if the application server requires more resources, only that server needs to be scaled.
+Modularity: Splitting components allows for easier maintenance, updates, and troubleshooting, as changes made to one component are less likely to impact others.